Primary hyperhidrosis affects up to 1% of the

 Some herbs and supplements can increase body heat and lead to more

 sweating.
-The herbs include ginseng,
+The herbs include ginseng

-ephedra, the tongkat ali
+ephedra stimulant, the tongkat ali

 extract LJ100, and